Americans with Disabilities Act Information

 Beverly Shores

-The Beverly Shores Station is a low-level boarding station and is therefore not wheelchairaccessible.
-This is a flag stop station so a button must be pressed (5 minutes before departure time) to activate the strobe light that would indicate to trains to stop for passenger pickup.
+The Beverly Shores Station is a low-level boarding station; however, it is equipped with a mobile wheelchair lift, therefore, allowing for wheelchair access.
+This is a flag stop station, so a button must be pressed (5 minutes before departure time) to activate the strobe light that would indicate to trains to stop for passenger pickup.
 Passengers who wish to depart the train at this station should notify their conductor at the time they are collecting tickets.
 Ticket vending machines are available inside the passenger shelter for the purchase of tickets at this station.
 Free parking is available to passengers at this station.

 Dune Park